w3c/wai-tutorials/source/menus/structure.html.erb.md

   - ARIA11
 ---

 Semantic markup conveys the menu structure to users.
-It makes the menu adaptable to different situations, such as small screen display, zoomed in, or assistive technology use.
+It makes the menu adaptable to different situations, such as small screen displays, magnification, and use with assistive technology.
+Styling is applied later to give this structure the desired visual appearance of the menu and its items.

-## Menus as List of Links
+## Menu representation
 {:#lists-of-links.newap}

-Convey the menu structure to users effectively by using a list, especially if the menu consists of more than very few links.
-With this structural information assistive technologies can announce the number of items in the menu.
+Convey the menu structure, typically by using a list.
+Such structural information allows assistive technologies to announce the number of items in the menu and provide corresponding navigation functionality.

 ### Unordered list
 {:.ap}

+Use an unordered list (`<ul>`) when the menu items do not represent a particular sequence.
+This is usually the case for most types of menus, such as website navigation.

-In the following example, the user is not required to read the home page before advancing to the shop or get information about the products.
-As the sequence of reading the pages is not important to understand the website as a whole, use an unordered list (`<ul>`) – this approach can be used on most websites.
+In the following example, the sequence of the menu items is not necessarily the intended order for accessing these pages of a website:

 {::nomarkdown}
 <%= code_start('','Unordered List') %>